 Whether you are drawn to shadow work because it will help deepen your professional work as a birth/death doula or mental health professional or because you are currently working with a challenging personal struggle, the examination of one’s shadow is vital and important.
 It is courageous and deep work leading to a more integrated and fulfilling life.

 Introduce you to the terms “shadow” and “hungry ghosts” within the fields of mythology, psychology, and spirituality.

-How shadow work connects to birth and death
+How does shadow work connect to birth and death?

 *Note, this course is not a replacement for formal therapy and should be undertaken with mindfulness.